Costs to Become a CPA

-Total exam cost varies based on jurisdiction, application, section and re-take fees.
-A future CPA in Minnesota applying for all four sections at one time can expect to spend about $1,000.
-An application fee is required each time you apply, so be mindful of your schedule to avoid additional fees.
+Total exam cost varies based on jurisdiction.
+A future CPA in Minnesota who passes all four sections on the first try can expect to spend about $1,500.
 It's recommended that you sign up for as many sections as you feel comfortable taking in a six-month period.
-Check out the most current fees on
+Check out the most current fees on NASBA's website.

 Self-study ethics exam

 Minnesota CPAs are required to pass a self-study ethics exam prior to certification.
 This ethics exam is available from the AICPA.

 Once you've passed the exam and met the other requirements for certification, you'll apply for a CPA certificate through the Minnesota Board of Accountancy.
 Your initial application fee is $150.

 Plan to spend at least $1,500 plus review course costs to obtain your CPA certificate.
 Note that many employers will help cover the costs of becoming certified.
 Even if yours won't, know that this is an investment that will pay for itself many times over throughout your career.

 Sample scenarioThe scenario below explains the costs for a future CPA who has taken a self-study review course and has re-applied to take a section not passed on the first try.

 |Self-study review course

 |Exam section application fees ($344.80 per section)